KlutzyBubbles/kards-discord-bot/README.md

 ### Search Card

-prefix `[`
+For the examples it is assumed you are replacing the default prefix and suffix `[]` with your set one.

-Simlpy type the prefix followed by the text you wish to search, this will also trim trailing ]
+Simlpy type the prefix followed by the text you wish to search, if you wish to type after the search, use the suffix.

 Examples:
 ```
 [eva
 [Evasive Action]
+[eva] [bloody] look two
+you can even type before you search for [eva
 ```

 ### List Cards